Jørn Lyseggen

-Jørn Lyseggen is a Norwegian serial entrepreneur, patent inventor and the founder and Executive Chairman of Meltwater and the Meltwater Entrepreneurial School of Technology (MEST).
+Jørn Lyseggen (born December 1, 1968) is a Norwegian serial entrepreneur, patent inventor and the founder and Executive Chairman of Meltwater and the Meltwater Entrepreneurial School of Technology (MEST).

 Early life and education

 Lyseggen was born in Korea and adopted at a young age by Norwegian parents.
 He earned a Bachelor of Science in electrical engineering from Bergen University College and a Master's degree in electrical engineering with a focus on artificial intelligence and signal processing from Iowa State University.

 Career

 Early career

 Lyseggen began his career as a research scientist in artificial intelligence and machine vision at the Norwegian Computing Center, but left to work in startups.
 His first startup was an internet consultancy founded in 1995, which reportedly counted many of the leading Norwegian media houses, including Nettavisen founded by Norwegian media entrepreneur Knut Ivar Skeid, as its clients.
 The company was sold in 1997 to EUnet International.
-In 1998, Lyseggen joined the company Mogul AS as CEO and helped to grow the company before selling it in 1999 to Optosoft.
+In 1998, Lyseggen joined the company Mogul AS as CEO and helped to grow the company before selling it in 1999 to Optosof.
 He then served as CEO of Mogul Group AB and led the group to its IPO in 2000.